-With all of the examples above, we can see sentiment analysis being used by taking a source of text data that has a narrow scope of context and then gauging the polarity of the text.
+Evidently, sentiment analysis is being used by taking a source of text data that has a narrow scope of context and then gauging the polarity of the text.

 Two basic techniques for sentiment analysis

 1. Rule-based sentiment analysis

 The first technique is rules-based and uses a dictionary of words labelled by sentiment to determine the sentiment of a sentence.
-In order to work well, sentiment scores typically need to be combined with additional rules to mitigate sentences containing negations, sarcasm, or dependent clauses.
+Sentiment scores typically need to be combined with additional rules to mitigate sentences containing negations, sarcasm, or dependent clauses.

 2. Machine Learning (ML) based sentiment analysis

 Here, we train an ML model to recognize the sentiment based on the words and their order using a sentiment-labelled training set.
 This approach depends largely on the type of algorithm and the quality of the training data used.

-If we look deeper at the stock trading example mentioned above; we take news headlines, and narrow them to lines which mention the particular company that we are interested in (often done by another NLP technique, called Named Entity Recognition) and then gauge the polarity of the sentiment in the text.
+Let’s look again at the stock trading example mentioned above.
+We take news headlines, and narrow them to lines which mention the particular company that we are interested in (often done by another NLP technique, called Named Entity Recognition) and then gauge the polarity of the sentiment in the text.

 One way to make this approach fit other types of problems is to measure polarity across other dimensions.
-For example, you could look at specific emotions.
+You could look at specific emotions.
 How angry was the person when they were writing the text?
 How much fear is conveyed in the text?
-In the example of the Brexit model, a measurement is taken for how likely the person writing a tweet was to vote for one side or the other.

 Advantages of using sentiment analysis